vipulpathak113/FrontendInterviewQuestions/README.md

 --------------------------------------------
 - REDUX
 ACTIONS:
--- They are plan JS objects
+-- They are plain JS objects
 -- They are synchronous
 -- Actions tells store that there is a change (Pass packet of information to store)